16th-century Basque literature: Joanes Leizarraga

 The three works were published in 1571 in La Rochelle, the stronghold of the Huguenots.
 Critics highlight his merits as a translator, since, without having a model for writing prose in Basque, he had to do an immense work of translation.
 Influenced by Latin, he used a syntax similar to that of Romance languages, with abundant subordinate sentences, although he masterfully alternated short and long propositions.

 The recipients of his translations were the Basque speakers of the French Basque Country, although it is also unclear which dialect he used, as he took from Labortano, lower Navarrese and Souletin dialects.
-It is considered that he decided to unite the three dialects in order to reach a wider audience.
+It is considered that he decided to unite the three dialects to reach a wider audience.
 Or, perhaps, that he himself spoke this mixture of different dialects.
 In this regard, the following theories have been put forward: